Prasanna-Vengatesh-Venkataraman/COVID-19-Tableau/README.md

 Story 2 - COVID-19 across Italy
-Tile 1 - Total Cases across the globe (with a drop down menu to view cases across individual regions) Tile 2 - HeatMap depicting percentage of cases across different regions Tile 3 - Barcharts showing number of cases across all regions and differetiating case types (Positive, Recovered and Dead) Tile 4 - Line and Area charts comparing number of reccoveries and deaths per day Tile 5 - Packed Bubbles indicating number of normal and intensive care patients and Barchart indicating total hospitalized patients
+Tile 1 - Total Cases across the globe (with a drop down menu to view cases across individual regions) Tile 2 - HeatMap depicting percentage of cases across different regions Tile 3 - Barcharts showing number of cases across all regions and differentiating case types (Positive, Recovered and Dead) Tile 4 - Line and Area charts comparing number of reccoveries and deaths per day Tile 5 - Packed Bubbles indicating number of normal and intensive care patients and Barchart indicating total hospitalized patients
 Tile 6 - Line chart showing number of new cases per day and comparing it against Total cases recorded